FStarLang/FStar/doc/book/part2/part2_merkle.rst

 Preliminaries
 .............

-We'll model the data items and the hashes we store in our tree as strings of characters.
+We'll model the resources and the hashes we store in our tree as strings of characters.
 F* standard library ``FStar.String`` provides some utilities to work with strings.

 In the code listing below, we define the following

   * ``lstring n``, the type of strings of length ``n``.
 Like the ``vec`` type, ``lstring`` is a length-indexed type; unlike ``vector`` it is defined using a refinement type rather than an